15 Types of Pigeons in Alabama

 They lived near North American forests and would fly from tree to tree, looking for cherries, acorns, chestnuts, and other food sources.

-They typically nested high up on the branches because their flight was not strong enough to fly very far distances.
+They typically nested high up on the branches because their flight was not strong enough to fly far distances.
 Their population dwindled due to deforestation and human hunting until they finally went extinct.

-Passenger pigeons are now considered endangered, with only one living specimen left at the Cincinnati Zoo.
+Passenger pigeons are now considered endangered, with only one living specimen left at the Cincinnati Zoo

 There is a rumor that passenger pigeons may have been spotted as late as the 1930s, but this has never been confirmed.